Goldy-Bot/goldy-bot-framework/docs/goldy.extensions.rst

 :og:description: In goldy bot instead of cogs or whatever you may call them we have extensions.
    Extensions are.... well....
 EXTENSIONS!
 They are modules that extend the goldy bot framework.
-   You can create an extension for ANYTHING, a music bot, commands to lookup game stats and a lot more exciting commands. ☁ The skies your limit.

 ➕Extensions
 ==============